MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

    - In the Modify Group Wizard, add a volume on any server to the protection group.
 You can remove this volume from the protection after the procedure is completed.

    - If the protection group is configured for short-term disk-based protection and long-term tape-based protection, select the manual replica creation option.
-This prevents creating a replica for the volume that you are temporarily adding to the protection group.
+This prevents creating a replica for the volume that you're temporarily adding to the protection group.

    - Complete the wizard.